Kidō Senshi Gundam: Senjō no Kizuna

 Kidō Senshi Gundam: Senjō no Kizuna (機動戦士ガンダム 戦場の絆, lit.
 Mobile Suit Gundam: Bonds of the Battlefield), is a Japanese arcade game set in the original Gundam universe (Mobile Suit Gundam).
 The game was created by Bandai Namco and Banpresto and was released late 2006.
 Play involves stepping into a P.O.D.
 (Panoramic Optical Display) and doing battle with other players across Japan.

 Overview

 The game was launched in Japan on 7 November 2006 with arcades usually equipped with four pods (some amusement centers have more).
 Battles are held online across Japan against other players from opposing factions (全国対戦).

 In this game, players become pilots of giant robot mobile suits from the anime series.
 Pilots play through two battle scenarios lasting a total game time of ten minutes.
+The POD has a dome screen powered by a DLP projector.
 Pilot cards are purchased at the game's pilot terminal.
 A large monitor replays the last battle and an angled touch screen user interface is used to manage pilot battle data.
-Almost all text is in kanji, hiragana, and katakana.